 Sower’s Seed Lecture Series

-Our inaugural speaker, Marie Dennis ’64, shared her story of work with the Maryknoll organization, and her years of advocacy for some of the world’s most impoverished populations.
+The first Sower’s Seed speaker, Marie Dennis ’64, shared her story in 2005.
+She talked about her work with the Maryknoll organization, and her years of advocacy for impoverished people.
+Hear her words to Trinity Washington University students:

 This lecture was made possible by The Sower’s Seed, a fund that was established by Kelly Snider Dunn, class of 1964, to support the vision that was instilled in her as a student at Trinity: a sense of commitment to serving God by responding to the problems and needs of the world.